sbt/sbt-dynver/README.md

 Then make sure to **NOT set the version setting**, otherwise you will override `sbt-dynver`.

-In CI, you may need to run `git fetch --tags` if the repo is cloned with `--no-tags`.
+In CI, you may need to run `git fetch --unshallow` (or, sometimes, `git fetch --depth=10000`), to avoid situations where a shallow clone will result in the last tag not being fetched.
+Additionally `git fetch --tags` if the repo is cloned with `--no-tags`.

 Other than that, as `sbt-dynver` is an AutoPlugin that is all that is required.